-Day cab trucks are, as the name suggests, for shorter haul loads where the driver is home every night.
+Day cab trucks are, as the name suggests, for shorter haul loads where the driver is home every night - and one of the most popular types of vehicles in the trucking history.
 There is no sleeper bunk on a daycab.
 Generally, day cab trucks do not put on the high miles or run continuously, as a sleeper truck will because they are used for much shorter distance hauling and usually home every night.

 These are Class 7-8 trucks with GVW of 26,001 pounds and greater.
 Our heavy-duty daycabs offer industry leading group clearance.
 Our many customers who rely on daycabs as part of their business include general freight companies, owner operators, construction operators, retailers, farmers and more.